Government of Portland, Oregon: Transportation

-While parking enforcement is typically managed by the police department, it is managed under transportation department (PBOT) in Portland.
+While parking enforcement is typically managed by the police departments in U.S. cities, it is managed under transportation department (PBOT) in Portland.

 Education

 Portland Public Schools operates more than 81 schools and is one of the largest pre-kindergarten through high school districts in the state.
 As of 2022, Portland also provides tax-payer funded universal preschool, after voters approved a city measure in 2020.

 Related government entities

 Portland is the county seat of Multnomah County, and the core of Metro, a regional government primarily concerned with land use planning.
 Both of these government entities have a strong impact on Portland policy.